HaydenDekker/electronjs-website-imager/README.md

 ## ImagePort
 1. Open a rest interface to the application and send packet to it representing the website object, expect electronimager is called and data can be received.

+# Deployment
+deploy/Jenkinsfile - Load this on the target jenkins instance, provide target server and credentials before running.
+This copies the application to a local folder before running deploy/runtime_env/dockerfile to build the image and starting the container.

+deploy/runtime_env/dockerfile - This dockerfile installs nodejs, copies the application over and uses a headless display driver to run electronJS behind the scenes.
+This file is used by the Jenkinsfile above.